bloom-housing/bloom/docs/Styling2ndGen.md

 By taking the time to analyze which global design tokens a component should employ, which component-specific tokens should be exported, and then documenting the styling API for each component, the ease of altering components or even the global design itself in a site-specific stylesheet is much cleaner and simpler.

-## Converting 1st-gen components to 2nd-gen
+## Converting 1st-gen Components to 2nd-gen

 Let's compare the `PageHeader` stylesheet before/after: